-OSFI will continue to require ceding companies to obtain approval from their relationship manager (or other person designated by OSFI) for the removal of pledged assets, to obtain an asset credit for assets that are not designated as "Permissible Assets" by OSFI or for any transaction involving foreign currency assets.
-OSFI will also require regular reporting on the market value of assets subject to each reinsurance security agreement.
+OSFI will require monthly reporting on the market value of assets subject to each reinsurance security agreement.
 On or before the 15th of each month, the ceding company must ensure that its Collateral Agent files a specific declaration in this respect with OSFI.